commitBlob/aiengineeringlab/user-tool-guides/gemini-code-assist/safe-usage-prototyping-vs-production.md

 | What happens if the system fails? | Understand safety implications |
 | Are there less intrusive alternatives? | Principle of necessity |
 | How is code customization being used? | Assess learning from sensitive codebases |

 ### Ethics principles for AI use

-Government use of AI should adhere to the following principles.

-### Ethics principles for AI use